 - Holders of a foreign higher academic degree conferred after a 1st cycle of studies organized in the above areas, in accordance with the principles of the Bologna Process by a State adhering to this Process;

-- Holders of a foreign higher academic degree, in those areas, that is recognized as meeting the objectives of the degree of licenciado by the Scientific Council of the Faculty of Sciences and Technology;
+- Holders of a foreign higher academic degree, in those areas, that is recognized as meeting the objectives of the degree of licenciado by the Scientific Council of the NOVA FCT;

-- Holders of an academic, scientific or professional curriculum recognized by the Scientific Council of the Faculty of Sciences and Technology, under proposal of the Scientific Committee of the programme, as testifying the ability to carry out this programme.
+- Holders of an academic, scientific or professional curriculum recognized by the Scientific Council of the NOVA FCT, under proposal of the Scientific Committee of the programme, as testifying the ability to carry out this programme.

 Academic and scientific curriculum;